 Most models of emotional development focus on trauma, attachment, or cognitive patterns.
-The Innate Entitlement Framework™ introduces a different lens, organising development around a biological expectancy to be received, followed by receiving, belonging, regulation, and participation in life.
+The Innate Entitlement Framework™ introduces a different lens, organising development around a biological expectancy to be received, followed by receiving, belonging, regulation, boundary coherence, and participation in life.
 Understanding these key concepts helps explain how emotional patterns form—and how they can change.

 The Innate Entitlement Framework™ (IEF) offers an integrative understanding of emotional development, bringing together biology, relational experience, and psychological organisation into a single developmental perspective.